suryansh314/realTimeUserEvents/README.md

   ```shell
   brew install apache-spark
   ```

-  **Manual Installation**:
-  - Download Apache Spark from the official website: [https://spark.apache.org/downloads.html](https://spark.apache.org/downloads.html)
-  - Extract the downloaded archive and follow the installation instructions in the provided documentation.

 - Apache Cassandra installed and running.
 You can install Apache Cassandra using Homebrew (macOS) or manually.

   **Homebrew (macOS)**: